๐ŸˆAlabama History

 Tribes with Advanced Political Systems

-These tribes developed sophisticated governance structures that often rivaled or exceeded European models in complexity.
-Their political innovations made them targets for both admiration and removal, as American leaders saw organized nations as obstacles to expansion.
+These tribes developed sophisticated governance structures that often rivaled European models in complexity.
+Their political organization made them both admired and targeted, as American leaders saw organized nations as obstacles to expansion.

 Cherokee

-• Established a constitutional government modeled partly on the U.S. system, with a principal chief, legislature, and judicial system
+• Constitutional government (1827) was modeled partly on the U.S. system, with a principal chief, a bicameral legislature, and a judicial system.
+The Cherokee adopted these structures partly to demonstrate "civilization" on American terms, hoping it would protect their sovereignty.

 Creek (Muscogee)